-Dr Michelle Foot is Teaching Fellow of Nineteenth Century Art, specialising in British and European art in the late nineteenth and early twentieth century.
-Her research interests include Spiritualism, Scottish art and the Celtic Revival.
+Dr Michelle Foot is Lecturer in Nineteenth Century Art, specialising in British and European art in the late nineteenth and early twentieth centuries.
+Her research interests include Spiritualism, Occulture, Scottish art and the Celtic Revival.

 Michelle's teaching responsibilities include:

-Lecturing on the sub-honours History of Art 2 programme
+Course organiser of the pre-honours History of Art 2 programme

 Europe 1900: Nationalism and Decadence at the Fin-de-Siècle – MA (Hons)